 Candace says: "Since my first bellydance class, I haven’t looked back.
 I’m so passionate about this dance form that I can’t imagine not having it as part of my life."

-It may sound cliché, but bellydance is a dance form that truly invites women of all ages, sizes, shapes, culture, background, fitness level and personality.
+It may sound cliché, but bellydance is a dance form that truly invites people of all ages, sizes, shapes, culture, background, fitness level and personality.
 We come together not only to have fun and connect with others, but to appreciate ourselves for exactly who we are and in ways we didn’t know existed.
 Instead of wanting to change our 'buddhas' (denoted by Candace herself, to reference our beautiful bellies), we become one with them.
+We become one with ourselves, exactly as we are.

 This form of dance is both challenging and fun.
 A beginner finds herself holding her body in ways she hadn’t before, using muscles she didn’t know existed, challenging her body in new, and often bizarre, ways.
 It doesn’t take long to feel as though you’ve been bellydancing your whole life.

-Candace loves when women find the same passion in the dance that she has: when they develop the desire to dance more, learn more, experience more.
+To say that she is grateful and blessed for the work that she does, to be a part of such an incredible community and be surrounded by so many amazing people just simply doesnt feel enough.
+Candace loves when people find the same passion in the dance that she has: when they develop the desire to dance more, learn more, experience more.

 Candace started dancing Ballet at age 5 to 14, following up with Modern and Jazz between the ages of 13 and 19.
 In her early 20's she watched a bellydance documentary on how bellydance was a great aid in child birth and labour.
 Shortly there after a friend started taking lessons and pointed her in the right direction.
 In 1999 she started classes with Sidona, a local teacher, and danced with her troupe, Jewels of the Heart.
 When Sidona stopped teaching, Candace began training with another wonderful local dancer, Nila Allat.
 With her troupe, Sultana’s Circle, she danced throughout Vancouver Island and the Southern Gulf Islands for several years.
 When Nila left for Vancouver in 2003, Candace was approached by her personally to take over her classes, which is where her teaching of this dance form began.